godarderik/CS171FinalProject/README.txt

 The School Visualization page allows users to see data about either one or two colleges in the form of a data table and pie charts or side-by-side segmented bar charts.
 This allows users to compare any two colleges on important metrics such as college student body make-ups and tuition break-downs.

-For more details on features of Education Calibration, view the screencast here: https://www.youtube.com/watch?v=O40trHhf_Gw.
+For more details on features of Education Calibration, view the screencast here: https://www.youtube.com/watch?v=O40trHhf_Gw. or read our process book online at http://www.educationcalibration.site/processbook.html

 We are submitting 4 folders (assets, data, fonts, and images), 6 html files that are our code (barchart.html, home.html, index.html, map.html, scatterplot.html, school.html), and 4 text files (we wrote README.txt and datadescription.txt, and the other two are text files from the HTML5 UP template).